Alemi7523/Alemi7523.github.io/index.md

 - Thank you...
 (Neutral)
 - I could've done it myself.
 (Aelita -1)

+Now continue watching the scenes until you regain control, but after going down a little bit, you will see another scene.
+The choice here doesn’t matter.

-Now continue watching the scenes and eventually, you will bid farewell to Blacksteeple Castle.
+The scenes will continue until you bid farewell to Blacksteeple Castle.

 ## Xen Battleship

+We begin with a scene a few days after boarding the ship.

+**Friendship Point Choice:**
+- ...
+(Neutral)
+- Don't feel guilty.
+(Adam +1)
+- Maybe so.
+(Adam +2)

+Once you regain control pick the ball on the table is a **Mawile**, who is a child of a Mawile Mom owed and wished for us to have if something happened to her.

 **The guide is still work-in progress, so from here onwards, it isn't available yet, but the Karma files and some 13.5 new quests are available although may not be complete with all details.**